cwi-dis/igor/doc/schema.md

 ## actions

-Stores all the triggers and actions that operate on the database. *(this name is hardcoded in the Igor implementation)*
+Stores triggers and actions that operate on the database. *(this name is hardcoded in the Igor implementation)* Action elements can also be present inside `plugindata` children.

 Actions can be triggered by external access, timers, conditions in the database or a combination of those:

-* Actions that are named, for example `save`, can be triggered by external means (by accessing `http://igorhost:igorport/action/save`).
+* Actions that are named, for example `save`, can be triggered by external means (by accessing `http://igor.local:9333/action/save`).
 Multiple actions can have the same name, and external access will trigger all of them.
 * Actions can have an interval and will then be triggered periodically.
 * Actions can have an XPath expression and will the be triggered whenever any database element matching this expression is modified.
 As an example, the `save` action above has an expression of `/data/identities//*` resulting the in the database being saved whenever anything in the _identities_ section is changed.